jonescompneurolab/hnn/doc/howtosim.rst

 	:align: center

 As shown here, rhythmic distal input is provided at ~10 Hz -- this is seen in the green histogram at the top of the output canvas.
-The stochasticity of of the inputs provides variability in the input times.
+The stochasticity of the inputs provides variability in the input times.
 The rhythmic inputs generate ongoing alpha oscillations in the model centered around 10 Hz.
 In this simulation the current in the pyramidal neurons is *pushed* towards the infragranular layers, causing the dipole signal to only deviate below 0 nAm.
 This